bartodes/terraform_project/README.md

-# AWS HTTP Web Server with Terraform
+# AWS Web Server with Terraform

 This project is designed for setting up the cloud infrastructure in AWS, to have our own HTTP Web Server in the cloud.
 All of this was done using Terraform.